 Things like water seem to be a trigger.
 For example, if we put a hose in the garden, she will try and attack it…we think because that was how she was washed, she was basically put out in the yard and hosed.

-So she associates the hose with being pulled out of the crate and hosed down?
+[interviewer] So she associates the hose with being pulled out of the crate and hosed down?

 Or even left in the crate we think…she will have a bowl of water obviously and things like that, but when it's coming out of a hose or a bucket or something like that, she’s drawn to that and gets, not angry, but she tries to attack the water where it's coming from [Paul].